-As of December 8th, 2021, the City of Encinitas passed new vacation rental laws under Ordinance NO. 2021-22.
+As of December 8th, 2021, the City of Encinitas, California passed new vacation rental laws under Ordinance NO. 2021-22.
 The city believes that the amended laws will lead to better regulation of vacation rentals, as neighbors have started to complain.
 Complaints have ranged from excessive noise complaints to disorderly conduct as well as traffic concerns.
 Within the new short-term rental laws, they have included regulations relating to quiet hours, parking permits, and more to address the current concerns.
 The new ordinance also includes an insurance requirement of at least $1 million in liability.

 All short-term rental hosts have 90 days from the day this ordinance was approved to update their information with the City of Encinitas.

-Updated Vacation Rental Laws Encinitas, CA
+Updated Vacation Rental Laws Encinitas, California

 Within the new vacation rental laws, the City Council has re-written and updated a majority of the current text for the City of Encinitas.
 Within the new laws, you will find ‘Permit Application and Issuance’ section that references application fees, change of ownership, granting of application, and a contents of the application list.
 One of the bigger changes to the ordinance states that within the ‘Contents of the Application’ section, all hosts are required to have liability insurance of at least one million dollars that covers their short-term rental operations.

 Encinitas Vacation Rental Liability Insurance Requirement of $1M

 The City of Encinitas understands the risks that follow when hosting an Airbnb, Vrbo, etc. and that’s why they have included the insurance requirement stating that:

 “Evidence of liability insurance for the property in an amount of at least one million dollars to cover the short-term rental operations, which insurance shall be maintained during the entire time of any permit issued by the city.
 Renewal must be provided to the City before the expiration of the insurance on file” -Ordinance NO. 2021-22